aszc-dev/ComfyUI-CoreMLSuite/README.md

         - `ALL`: The model will run on all available hardware.
 - **Outputs**:
     - **coreml_model**: A Core ML model that can be used with the Core ML Sampler.

-> [!NOTE]
-> Some models are designed to support ControlNet.
-If you're using such a model,
-> make sure to provide a ControlNet input; otherwise, the model will use random noise as ControlNet input.

 #### Core ML Sampler (`CoreMLSampler`)